 There are designated handicapped free parking spaces in downtown Port Hope for vehicles displaying valid accessible parking permits issued by the Licensing office.
 These areas are kept clear of snow in winter.

-If there are no permit parking spaces available, vehicles displaying permits may park in other spaces without charge.
-Drivers should avoid parking in areas where parking is expressly forbidden.
+If there are no permit parking spaces available, vehicles displaying permits may park in metered or pay and display spaces without charge.
+Drivers shall avoid parking in areas where parking is expressly forbidden otherwise the vehicle will be ticketed.
 Permits may only be used if the person with a disability is in the vehicle at the time of parking.

 Northumberland Hills Hospital provides four accessible parking spots (metered) on the roundabout directly outside the front entrance and two drop-off zones (two on either side of the dialysis entrance and two next to the front entrance).
 There is also permit parking on the roundabout for Community Care drivers.
 Read the news release regarding the changes in accessible parking.